Scream and Scream Again

-Scream and Scream Again is a 1970 British science fiction conspiracy thriller film starring Vincent Price, Christopher Lee, Alfred Marks, Michael Gothard, and Peter Cushing.
-It is based on the novel The Disorientated Man (1967) attributed to 'Peter Saxon', a house pseudonym used by various authors in the 1960s and 1970s.
+Scream and Scream Again is a 1970 British science-fiction horror film directed by Gordon Hessler for Amicus Productions, and starring Vincent Price, Christopher Lee, Alfred Marks, Michael Gothard, and Peter Cushing.
+The screenplay was by Christopher Wicking, based on the 1967 novel The Disorientated Man, attributed to "Peter Saxon", a house pseudonym used by various authors in the 1960s and 1970s.

-It marks the second teaming, after The Oblong Box, of actors Price and Lee with director Gordon Hessler.
+The film marks the second teaming, after The Oblong Box (1969), of actors Price and Lee with director Hessler.
 Price and Lee only share a brief scene in the film's climax.
 Cushing, in his brief scene, shares no screen time with either Price or Lee.

-Although the film's title, and association with stars Price, Lee and Cushing, might suggest a violent horror film, the violence in the film is mostly understated and/or off-screen, while the plot owes more to films like Invasion of the Body Snatchers or 1970's era 'conspiracy thrillers' like The Parallax View.

-Overlooked during its initial release, the film has since become a minor cult classic, with the Overlook Film Guide acknowledging it as: "one of the best science-fiction films made in Britain."
+Overlooked during its initial release, the film has since become a minor cult classic, with the Overlook Film Guide acknowledging it as "one of the best science-fiction films made in Britain."

 Plot

 The movie's structure is fragmented, as it alternates between three plot threads.

 A man jogging through urban London grabs his heart and collapses.
 He wakes up in a hospital bed.
 The nurse tending him gives him water and leaves.
 He pulls down the bed covers to discover that his lower right leg has been amputated.
 He screams.
 Later scenes repeat the same action as his other limbs are amputated.

-Elsewhere, intelligence operative Konratz (Marshall Jones) returns to his home country, an unidentified Eastern European totalitarian state.
-After being debriefed by Captain Schweitz (Peter Sallis), Konratz steps around the table and places a hand on Schweitz’s shoulder, paralysing and then killing him.
-Konratz is later reprimanded by his superior Major Benedek (Peter Cushing) for his torturing an escapee, Erika (Yutte Stensgaard).
+Elsewhere, intelligence operative Konratz returns to his home country, an unidentified Eastern European totalitarian state.
+After being debriefed by Captain Schweitz, Konratz steps around the table and places a hand on Schweitz's shoulder, paralysing and then killing him.
+Konratz is later reprimanded by his superior Major Benedek for his torturing an escapee, Erika.
 Konratz kills Major Benedek in the same way.

-In London, Metropolitan Police Detective Superintendent Bellaver (Alfred Marks) investigates the rape and murder of a young woman, Eileen Stevens.
-Bellaver goes with young forensic pathologist Dr. David Sorel (Christopher Matthews) to the clinic of her employer Dr. Browning (Vincent Price) but he provides no useful information.
-A young woman, Sylvia (Judy Huxtable), is picked up at the Busted Pot Disco by the sinister Keith (Michael Gothard).
+In London, Metropolitan Police Detective Superintendent Bellaver investigates the rape and murder of a young woman, Eileen Stevens.
+Bellaver goes with young forensic pathologist Dr. David Sorel to the clinic of her employer Dr. Browning but he provides no useful information.
+A young woman, Sylvia, is picked up at the Busted Pot Disco by the sinister Keith.
 She is killed by Keith and her body is later found drained of blood.